Neerajsh8851/Error-Correcting-Encoder-Decoder/README.md

 # Error-Correcting-Encoder-Decoder
-this program  simulate the transmission of data with errors, at the receiver side correct the data bytes.
+this command line program  simulate the transmission of data with errors.
-Implemented 7 bit hamming code word to detect the errors at the receiver.
+At the receiever side this try to detect and correct the erroneous bits using the hamming code.